cybergis/cybergis-compute-core/v1_v2_coexisting.md

 1. Create a docker network

 ```
-# For docker >= 20.10, Port XXXX on the host can be accessed from within container at host.docker.internal
+# For docker >= 20.10, Port XXXX on the host can be accessed from within container at host.docker.internal if using a user-defined bridge network
 # nginx compose file should have
 extra_hosts:
       - "host.docker.internal:host-gateway"
 # see: https://stackoverflow.com/questions/48546124/what-is-linux-equivalent-of-host-docker-internal/67158212#67158212

 docker network create -d bridge  my-cybergis-compute-network
 ```